ninjasource/embedded-websocket/README.md

 ## Example websocket server usage
 The server example is a little too verbose to include in this readme, See [server example](./examples/server.rs)

+## Async support

+Async support is experimental and subject to significant API change.

 ## License

 Licensed under either MIT or Apache-2.0 at your option